Jarnomer/solong-error-tester/README.md

 Basic error handling tester for 42 so_long project.

 Since tester was designed to check map error handling which occurs before minilibx/mlx is used, it is recommended to run the tester before implementing them or disable them for testing purposes.
-Otherwise so_long will launched each time the test fails.
+Otherwise so_long will be launched each time the test fails.

 Should be ran from directory where so_long executable is.
 Does not test leaks.